 Keep in mind that some of the different heart rate monitors (and different devices that have them — such as running watches or activity trackers) are tailored to specific sports (like running), so what I consider ‘the best’ for a fighter athlete may not specifically be the best if you are long distance runner or swimmer or some other sport athlete.

-Our Pick for the Best Heart Rate Monitor
+Best Heart Rate Monitor

-Why Monitor Your Heart Rate?
+Why Monitor Your Heart Rate

 As our body adapts to increased training stimuli, adaptions take place in the heart, allowing for improved heart efficiency.
 In simple English: ‘you get more fit.’